moby/moby/docs/sources/reference/builder.md

 > **Note**:
 > If you build using STDIN (`docker build - < somefile`), there is no
-> build context, so the Dockerfile can only contain an URL based ADD
+> build context, so the Dockerfile can only contain a URL based ADD
 > statement.

 > **Note**:
 > If your URL files are protected using authentication, you will need to
-> use an `RUN wget` , `RUN curl`
+> use `RUN wget` , `RUN curl`
-> or other tool from within the container as ADD does not support
+> or use another tool from within the container as ADD does not support
 > authentication.

 The copy obeys the following rules: